Big Picture People

 Bruce Kiloh M Ed Studies, BA TPTC TACTC

-Bruce Kiloh is a former senior manager in education policy development and operations in the Victorian Department of Education and Training.
-Bruce had responsibility for the development of policy and guidelines in education areas including Middle Years of Schooling Strategy and Youth Development.
+Bruce Kiloh is a former Assistant General Manager in education policy development and operations in the Victorian Department of Education and Training.
+Bruce had responsibility for the development of policy and guidelines in education areas including Social Justice, Middle Years of Schooling Strategy and Youth Development.
 Bruce has had numerous regional responsibilities including curriculum programs, school improvement and accountability, and community network building.
 He has had responsibility for up to 60 professional officers and budgets up to $35 million.
 Bruce has served on government committees at federal and state levels including the State Joint Health and Education Working Party.
-His current work involves the review of government and non-government schools and team and leadership development.
 Bruce is a founding member of the Big Picture Board, serving as chair from 2011 to 2014.
 He continues to support the development of Big Picture in Victoria.

 John Hogan MA (London), B Ed, B App Sc (Mathematics and Statistics), Dip Teach